Houses in multiple occupation (HMOs)

 Houses in multiple occupation (HMOs) make a valuable contribution to local housing as they offer a cheap and accessible form of housing for many people on low or moderate incomes.
 There are strict standards regarding licensed HMOs that landlords must follow, which are enforced by our environmental health services.

-A HMO must have a licence if all three of the following apply:
+A HMO must have a licence if any of the following apply:

 - It meets the definition of an HMO